 Be Lucky!
 (Bonus tip at the end)

-A great artist portfolio is something we all want to have and is the key to landing your dream Big; professional, freelance or honorarium.
-Below are some tips and strategies we’ve learned that may help you land that next project.
+We all want a great artist portfolio, and the key to landing your dream Big; professional, freelance or honorarium.
+Below are some tips and strategies to help you land that next project.

 1. Show Focus

-Often times finding what area you want to focus on as an artist takes time and exploration.
-You may dabble in visual development, 3D modelling, sound design, rigging, storyboarding, etc. But when it comes time to put your portfolio together it’s important to show that you are focused.
+Finding what area, you want to focus on as an artist takes time and exploration.
+You may dabble in visual development, 3D modelling, sound design, rigging, storyboarding, etc. But when it comes time to put your portfolio together, showing that you are focused is essential.

-This means, if you’ve done a lot of different things, step back and ask yourself, “What do I like doing best?”
-If it’s, says, visual development then finds the pieces that represent your best work in that area and put a portfolio that best shows that work clearly.
+If you've done many different things, step back and ask yourself, "What do I like doing best?"
+If it's visual development, find the pieces representing your best work in that area and put a portfolio showing it.

-This will allow creators, studios, and recruiters to best understand your work and not make them have to think.
+This will allow creators, studios, and recruiters to understand your work best without making them think.